-The GBA has 4 independent backgrounds ranging from 128x128 to 1024x1024 pixels in size.
-Or, since tile-maps are usually addressed in units of tiles, 32x32 to 128x128 tiles in size.
 As I said in the overview, there are three stages to setting up a tiled background: control, mapping and image-data.
-I've already covered most of the image-data in the overview, as well as some of the control and mapping parts that are shared by sprites and backgrounds alike; this section covers only things specific to backgrounds in general and regular backgrounds in particular.
+I've already covered most of the image-data in the overview, as well as some of the control and mapping parts that are shared by sprites and backgrounds alike; this chapter covers only things specific to backgrounds in general and regular backgrounds in particular.
 I'm assuming you've read the overview.